dmbarbour/glas/docs/GlasNamespaces.md

 ## Potential Extensions

-### Copy Operation?
-Tentative.
+### Copy

-It is feasible to introduce a copy (cp) operator analogous to the namespace (ns) operator:

-        cp:NSOp     # copy then manipulate tacit namespace

-In this case, we would apply the given NSOp to a *copy* of the tacit namespace, then merge the final definitions.
-If the operation does nothing, the copied definitions would unify.
-Often, the operation will rename or move the copied namespace to a fresh Prefix.

-However, I lack a clear use case for copy.
-Instead, we develop a library of resuable namespace components and mixins at the glas module layer.
-Reuse of components is effectively 'copy' at an earlier stage.
-Before I introduce copy, I should seek non-contrived scenarios where reuse is awkward.
+We could introduce a copy operation, `cp:NSOp`, that will operate on a copy of the tacit namespace.

+        ns:(df:Defs, mx:(cp:Op, ...)) =>
+            ns:(df:Defs, mx:(ns:(df:Defs, mx:[Op])))

+* copy (cp) *(tentative)* - apply an operation to a *copy* of the tacit namespace, then unify with the tacit namespace.
+This would provide a basis for copy-modify patterns within a namespace.
+I think most models could avoid it, instead preferring to directly re-apply the namespace values.

+I'm also contemplating some ways to modify definitions other than 'link'.
+For example, it might be useful to have some way to rewrite definitions, or at least apply a named function to the definitions.
+This could feasibly be applied to the tacit namespace, or similar to a translation.

 ### Mapping over Definitions?
 Tentative.